How Computer Modeling Of COVID-19's Spread Could Help Fight The Virus

 Still, they are highly motivated to put their skills to use for the public good.
 They got to work almost as soon as the first reports of a new virus in China emerged in late December.

-They've made similar efforts for past outbreaks, like Ebola and Zika.
-But this time around felt different, say people in the field.
+They've made similar efforts for past outbreaks, such as Ebola and Zika.
+But this time around felt different, people in the field say.

 "I've never seen the modeling community so galvanized, you know — around this outbreak, and willing to share and collaborate," says Cecile Viboud, a scientist at the Fogarty International Center, based at the National Institutes of Health.